austinnoronha/HacktoberFest2020-Contributions/Programs in Go/README.md

 # Overview
 This folder contains programs written in Go

 ## Why Go?

-Go brings best of both the worlds.
+Go (from Google) brings best of both the worlds.
 Like lower level languages like C/C++, Go is compiled language.

 That means performance is almost nearer to lower level languages.

 It also uses garbage collection to allocation and removal of the object.